18 Ideas for Starting a Pet Business

-And speaking of upscale pet services, I've also heard of restaurants devoted to dogs.
+And speaking of upscale pet services, what about restaurants devoted to dogs?
 No, not just restaurants that allow you to bring dogs with you, but restaurants where the dogs are the diners.
-See this Doggy Style Deli in Edmonton, for instance.
+See this collection of Dog Restaurants Where Humans Are Welcome, for instance.
 Is this a pet business that would be allowed where you are?
 You'd definitely need to check both health regulations and municipal by-laws before you did anything else.

 13) Pet Food